International Diploma in Mental Health, Human Rights & Law

 Upon completion of the Diploma programme, students will be equipped with the knowledge and skills to actively support their countries in drafting, amending, and implementing mental health laws and policies, in line with the UNCRPD and other international standards.

-The International Diploma has completed 15 batches so far with 217 participants enrolled from 70 countries.
+So far, the International Diploma has completed 14 batches with 153 students graduated from 63 countries.

 Eligibility and Entry Requirements